ByWaleed/CinePlex/README.md

 ## ✨ Features

-- List of movies to choose from (easily extendable through OMDb API).
+- List of movies to choose from (OMDb API supported).
 - View individual movie info inclusing trailers.
 - Buy tickets for selected movie, theatre and time.
 - Basic cash and card payment methods.